DevScope/Kubernetes101-Workshop/Hands-On-Lab/Kubernetes Intro/README.md

 ### Task 2: Scaling a Deployment

-With our applications deployed we can now try to scale up our apps so they can better distribuit traffic accross our cluster.
+With our applications deployed we can now try to scale up our apps so they can better distribute traffic across our cluster.

-We can do this by editing our deployment file and increasing the number of replicas then appliyng the changes or using Lens and selecting the deployment and increase it's replicas:
+We can do this by editing our deployment file and increasing the number of replicas then applying the changes or using Lens and selecting the deployment and increase it's replicas:

 ![kubernetes Lens scale Deployment](media/media19.png)